-We have two beaches perfect for summer swimming: the Spring Lake lagoon in Santa Rosa and Healdsburg Veterans Memorial Beach on the Russian River.
-Both are staffed by Regional Park lifeguards and both feature calm waters, clearly marked swim boundaries, and wide, sandy shores.
+Regional Parks offers lifeguarded swimming beaches at the Spring Lake lagoon in Santa Rosa and Healdsburg Veterans Memorial Beach on the Russian River.
+Both feature calm waters, clearly marked swim boundaries, and wide, sandy shores.

-- This summer, the beach will re-open for daily swimming by July 1, 2016 through Labor Day.
-Admission is free, though parking is $7 or free with a Regional Parks membership.
+Memorial Beach will open for daily swimming by July 1, 2016.
+A temporary dam creates a swimming zone that is lifeguarded daily through Labor Day.
+Admission is free.
+Parking is $7 or free with a Regional Parks membership.
 The beach is a short drive to downtown Healdsburg's restaurants and shops.

 Beaches without Lifeguards